hmpl-language/hmpl/README.md

 npm i hmpl-js
 ```

-> Node.js [v10.12.0+](https://nodejs.org/en/download) is required.

-Along the path node-modules/hmpl/dist you can find two files that contain a regular js file and a minified one.
+Along the path `node-modules/hmpl/dist` you can find two files that contain a regular js file and a minified one.

 ### CDN